Emergency Alerts

 Web page last updated on September 26, 2023

-We are working to correct this display issue.
+We are working to correct these issues.

 For data visualization of real-time rainfall and creek conditions, please visit the City of Palo Alto’s website at: Creek Monitor & Camera – City of Palo Alto, CA